 Powerful play and a fiery temper won audiences and angered umpires.
-A bitter showbiz divorce kept him in the headlines and today he’s commentating for TV.
+A bitter showbiz divorce kept John McEnroe in the headlines and today he’s commentating for TV.
 Can he really be serious?

 However, he will probably be best remembered for his behaviour at Wimbledon in 1981.
 Warned by the umpire after smashing his racquet, McEnroe responded, “Man, you can not be serious!”.
 Later on in the match he demanded to see the tournament referee, before shouting, “You guys are the absolute pits of the world, do you know that?”.
 He also called another umpire “an incompetent fool,” incurring a $10,000 fine.

 A six-year marriage to actress Tatum O’Neal, with whom he had three children, ended acrimoniously in 1992; she has recently accused McEnroe of using steroids.
 Whilst angry, he has not denied the allegations.
 Now married to the rock singer Patty Smyth, with whom he has had two daughters, McEnroe is a commentator and presenter, playing occasional exhibition matches.